A window on the world of big-case bankruptcy.

 What is the BRD?

 The UCLA-LoPucki Bankruptcy Research Database (BRD) is a data collection, data linking, and data dissemination project of the UCLA School of Law.
-The BRD’s mission is to promote bankruptcy research by making bankruptcy data available to academic researchers throughout the world, free of charge.
+The BRD’s mission is to promote bankruptcy research by making bankruptcy data available to academic researchers throughout the world.

 The BRD contains data on all of the more than one-thousand large public companies that have filed bankruptcy cases since October 1, 1979.
 We consider a company "public" if it filed an Annual Report (form 10-K or form 10) with the Securities and Exchange Commission for a year ending not less than three years prior to the filing of the bankruptcy case.
 We consider a company “large” if that Annual Report reported assets worth $100 million or more, measured in 1980 dollars (about $287 million in current dollars).
 Coverage includes cases filed under Chapter 7 and Chapter 11, whether filed by the debtors or creditors.
 We update most of our data monthly.